YAML API for Defining Pipelines¶

 Source Types¶

-Some example of simple source configurations.
+Some examples of simple source configurations.

 File Source¶